jgfoster/GciForPython/README.md

 # gciForPython
-Python wrapper for the GemStone library
+Python wrapper for the GemStone C library